stanford-mse-125/website-2023/project.md

 Project teams must consist of two, three, or four students.

-While it can be diffcult to precisely quantify project output, we expect a 4 person group to produce a project that requires twice the effort/hours of a 2 person project.
+While it can be difficult to precisely quantify project output, we expect a 4 person group to produce a project that requires twice the effort/hours of a 2 person project.
 This can take the form of increased depth and/or breadth.

 Upon completing the project, we’ll also ask each student to evaluate the contributions of their team members, and we’ll consider these peer reviews when determining final grades.